Toussaint Louverture

 Throughout his years in power, he worked to balance the economy and security of Saint-Domingue.
 Worried about the economy, which had stalled, he restored the plantation system using paid labor; negotiated trade agreements with the United Kingdom and the United States and maintained a large and well-trained army.
 Louverture eventually seized power across Saint-Domingue, established his own system of government, and promulgated his own colonial constitution in 1801 that named him as Governor-General for Life, which challenged Napoleon Bonaparte's authority.

 In 1802, Louverture was invited to a parley by French Divisional General Jean-Baptiste Brunet, but was arrested upon his arrival.
 He was deported to France and jailed at the Fort de Joux.
 He died in 1803.
 Although Louverture died before the final and most violent stage of the Haitian Revolution, his achievements set the grounds for the Haitian army's final victory.
-Suffering massive losses in multiple battles at the hands of the British and Haitian armies and losing thousands of men to yellow fever, the French capitulated and withdrew permanently from Saint-Domingue.
-The Haitian Revolution continued under Louverture's lieutenant, Jean-Jacques Dessalines, led the Haitian forces to victory over the French army, which was also being ravaged by yellow fever.
-The final major battle was fought at the Vertières on November 18, 1803.
-Saint-Domingue finally declared its independence from France on 1 January 1804, where the African slaves have established a new sovereign state named Haiti, after the indigenous Taíno name for the island as "Ayiti".
+The Haitian Revolution continued under Louverture's lieutenant, Jean-Jacques Dessalines, who led the Haitian forces to victory over the French army, which was also being ravaged by yellow fever.
+The final major battle was fought at the Vertières on 18 November 1803.
+Saint-Domingue finally declared its independence from France on 1 January 1804, when formerly enslaved Africans established a new sovereign state named Haiti, after the indigenous Taíno name for the western mountainous side of the island "Ayiti".
 Following the independence from French colonial rule, Haiti was the first independent black republic in the Americas and the second independent nation in the Western Hemisphere, after the United States.
-In 1825, after twenty one years of Haiti's independence, France recognized the Haitian sovereignty, but only after forcing the new nation to agree to pay an indemnity of 150 million gold francs, which included Haiti paying a massive indemnity.
-President Abraham Lincoln officially recognized Haiti in 1862, during the American Civil War, the decision marked a significant reversal of decades of U.S. policy and was connected to the long-term legacy of Toussaint Louverture and the Haitian Revolution.
-The establishment of diplomatic relations after decades of U.S. refusal marked a significant shift of the American foreign policy.
+In 1825, after twenty one years of Haiti's independence, France recognized the Haitian sovereignty, but only after forcing the new nation to agree to pay an indemnity of 150 million gold francs.
+President Abraham Lincoln officially recognized Haiti in 1862, during the American Civil War; the decision marked a significant reversal of decades of U.S. policy and was connected to the long-term legacy of Toussaint Louverture and the Haitian Revolution.